whitingx/whitingx.github.io/_posts/2023-11-02-beatles-a-day-in-my-life.md

 ---
 published: true
-title: Day 2—The Beatles - A Day in my Life.
+title: The Beatles - A Day in my Life.
 layout: post
 tags: [TheBeatles]
 ---